Rohitshede/Gender-and-Age-Classification/README.md

 - Evaluation: Assessing the performance of the trained model using appropriate metrics.

 ## Dataset
 The dataset used for this project is sourced from Kaggle and contains 23,710 images.
-Each image is labeled as Age_Gender_Etnicity_Id.
+Each image is labeled as Age_Gender_Ethnicity_Id.

 Dataset Source: https://www.kaggle.com/datasets/abhikjha/utk-face-cropped